 Estimize uses a flagging system for estimates submitted to the platform in order to make sure that the consensus values are clean and do not include estimates that may be unreasonable.
 The algorithms that Estimize uses to flag estimates at the time of their creation are not meant as perfect assessments of the reliability of an estimate, they are designed as a gate.
 Estimates that are flagged are put into a queue for a member of our data team to review using a human brain to determine whether the estimate was made in error, is malicious, or just acceptably aggressive.
 Estimates that are deemed to be reliable after the review process are unflagged.
 All flagged estimates are reviewed within 8 hours of creation (max), and are never unflagged after 4PM Eastern time for companies that report between the close of trading that day and the open of trading the next.
 Estimize also uses a flagging system for releases where there is no Wall Street consensus, mostly impacting the Equity KPI data set.
 In these cases, the first three estimates submitted to the platform for a given release are automatically flagged.
 When there are three estimates, a member of our data team will review the estimates to make sure they are reasonable, at which point they will be unflagged and the Estimize Consensus will be generated for that release.
 All estimates contributed after that point in time for that release will be judged by the normal flagging algorithms.
 In both each of the API, FTP, and data testing files you will see that all individual estimates are available on a point-in-time basis as they are created, whether or not they were flagged.
 This allows firms that wish to judge all of the individual estimates for reliability themselves in order to create a consensus the ability to do so.

 All datetime formats are given is ISO-8601 (see Wikipedia).
-Time zones are included in the datetime format and are UTC unless specified otherwise.
+Time zones are included in the datetime format as a UTC offset.

 Yes, we keep point-in-time data for all estimates contributed to the platform.
 We never delete estimates or change estimates.
 The sanctity of this data is extremely important to us because our clients need to be able to trust that the historical data they are backtesting is what they would have seen at the time in production.